ADVANCED AUDITING AND ASSURANCE

 - Going concern assumption as a financial statement risk

 - Related parties.
 Risks associated with related parties.
-Process of identifying related parties management.
+Process of identifying related parties by management.
 Disclosure of related parties in the management representation letter and in the financial statements

 - Drafting management letter representation.